Kordellc/HCI-AI-Interaction-Experiment/README.md

 ``python3 main.py -g``

-to test if it works. get used to the game and then run the program with the tags given to you to generate a report
+to test if it works.
+Get used to the game and then run the program with the tags given to you to generate a report